brandondjango/Sdet-Architect/README.md

 - Security tools like OWASP Quantitativly can help determine if your website is secure or not versus a qualitative standard
 - Accessibility standards like WCAG are Qualitative standards executed Quantitatively

-The list goes on and on, but time is finite.

 Automated Software Testing helps us organizations and departments by cutting into the time it takes us to assess our applications on a variety of levels.

 ---

 ## Overall Methodology in Testing Automation Structure

-For the most part, all Software Testing Projects consist of 3 to 4 parts(depending on how you look at it):
+For the most part, all Software Testing Projects consist of 3 to 4 parts:

 ![img.png](img.png)